Welcome to the ethstaker-deposit-cli!

 To execute tests, you will need to install the test dependencies:

-python3 -m pip install -r requirements_test.txt
+python3 -m pip install -r requirements.txt -r requirements_test.txt

 python3 -m pytest tests